No Widget Added

 Understanding Consent in Photography

-Simple steps like released forms or voiced agreements can help guarantee that all parties are reading from the same script.
-It’s essential to respect any conditions of consent and to listen when someone declines to be photographed or requests not to have their picture shared.
+Simple steps, such as released forms or voiced agreements, can help ensure that all parties are reading from the same script.
+It’s essential to respect any consent conditions and to listen when someone declines to be photographed or requests that their picture not be shared.

 The Ethics of Blurring Faces in Photos